Which is best - AdWords, or SEO?

 ROI - Return on Investment

-Considering some of our clients pay as little as $50 a month for their ads, AdWords seems affordable.
+Considering some of our clients pay as little as $100 a month for their ads, Google Ads seems affordable.
 But others have to pay right up to $1500 a month just to push a few sales through.
-This depends on the competing bids from other advertisers.
+This depends on the competing bids from other advertisers, because Google Ads pay-per-click prices are an auction.

 Could you justify spending so much on advertising?
-Yes, because it is accountable advertising (you know instantly whether or not it was AdWords that brought you the visitors and the sales) and is fully reported to you by Pioneer Websites.
-So it's a cost-per-click bid that you are risking in your cost-per-sale calculation and doesn't take long to suss out as viable or not.
+Yes, because it is accountable advertising (you know instantly whether or not it was Google Ads that brought you the visitors and the sales) and is fully reported to you by Pioneer Websites.
+So it's a cost-per-click bid that you are risking in your cost-per-sale calculation and it doesn't take long to determine if it's viable or not.

-SEO has a more complex ROI calculation, as the promotional work we put in now may not bring visitors for another week, month, or maybe longer.
-The good thing is, it will continue to bring visitors for years to come, so your ROI is a curve that gets incredibly viable after a few short months of investment.
-In our experience, six months of SEO is usually enough to break through the investment barrier and into the profit zone, with the curve continuing to steepen after that.
-Some industries are extremely competitive and offer little variation in keywords, so more could be required, but many websites are seeing an immediate increase in sales the first month after our campaign begins.
+SEO has a more complex ROI calculation, as the promotional work we put in now may not bring visitors for weeks, or even months.
+The good thing is, it will continue to bring visitors for years to come, so your ROI is a curve that can get incredibly viable after a few months of investment.
+In our experience, depending on your ticket price and SEO competition, six months of SEO is often enough to break through the investment barrier and into the profit zone, with the return curve continuing to steepen after that.
+Some industries are extremely competitive and offer little variation in keywords, so more could be required, but many established websites see an immediate increase in sales the first months after our campaign begins.
 See the how long should I pay for SEO? page for more insight.

 Reporting

-This allows us to tell you which sort of visitors actually bought products from your site - those from AdWords or those from your SEO campaign, instantly giving you the knowledge you need to spend your marketing budget wisely.
+This allows us to tell you which sort of visitors actually bought products from your site - those from Google Ads or those from your SEO campaign, instantly giving you the knowledge you need to spend your marketing budget wisely.

 Who Clicks What?

-Many of our longterm clients have found they actually make more sales through visitors from natural (organic) search listings, not AdWords.
-That has led them to cut back on AdWords expenditure, swap it over to SEO, and double their profit!
+Many of our long term clients have found they actually make more sales through visitors from natural (organic) search listings, not Google Ads.
+That has led them to cut back on Google Ads expenditure, swap it over to SEO, and double their profit!
 There are two common reasons:

-AdWords has an advantage in some markets however, and so a couple of our clients do not pay for SEO at all - only buying AdWords advertising.
+Google Ads has an advantage in some markets however, and so a couple of our clients do not pay for SEO at all - only buying Google Ads advertising.
 This is sometimes the case where the searcher is in a hurry (like critical repair service industries) or are the CEO type that doesn't stop to look around.

 Long Term Benefits

-The scenario where no SEO is done and only AdWords are bought is admittedly rare but has served some of our clients well - they just acknowledge that when they stop paying for ads, their visitors stop coming.
+The scenario where no SEO is done and only Google Ads are bought is admittedly rare but has served some of our clients well - they just acknowledge that when they stop paying for ads, their visitors stop coming, instantly.